WentaoZhan1998/NN-GLS-article-code/README.md

 # NN-GLS-article-code
-Available code for the [NN-GLS paper](https://arxiv.org/pdf/2304.09157.pdf)
+Available code for the NN-GLS paper (<https://arxiv.org/pdf/2304.09157.pdf>)
 =======
 This is the viable code for the NN-GLS paper.
 To run the code, \
-please download the folders in https://github.com/WentaoZhan1998/NN-GLS-article-code to the working directory.
+please [download](https://github.com/WentaoZhan1998/NN-GLS-article-code/archive/refs/heads/main.zip) the code from https://github.com/WentaoZhan1998/NN-GLS-article-code to the working directory and unzip.

 ## Folder description:
 * Folder */code/est-pred-PI* contains code producing most of the simulation result,